littleraskol/Basic-Sprinkler-Improved/BasicSprinklerImproved/readme.txt

 4. FUTURE PLANS

-*Depending on how crazy I get I might want to make in-game config menus or something.
-Probably not though.
 *Something I would like to do is make it more dynamic in handling config changes.
-Currently, it only applies changes when you restart the game.
+Currently, it only applies changes when you restart the game or (with GMCM) when you exit to the title screen and change them.

 5. CREDITS